 Some of them are super important, like preparing chicken safely, whereas things like cleaning the bathrooms or restocking the condiments aren’t quite as high on the priority list.
 Still, all of these things work together to build a successful restaurant.

 Every single restaurant has workflows.
 They’re all a little different--a pizza shop is going to have different workflows from a taqueria--but they all have many things in common as well.

-There are also different workflows for each are of the restaurant.
-Whereas the kitchen’s workflows are built around safety and efficiency, the dining room’s are built around pleasing the guests and providing good customer service.
-Here’s an example--maybe you’ve gone to one restaurant enough to have a favor server that you request each time.
-However, ideally you should have the same service and experience every time you go to the restaurant, regardless of who your server is.
+There are also different workflows for each area of the restaurant.
+Whereas the kitchen’s workflows are built around safety and efficiency, the dining rooms are built around pleasing the guests and providing good customer service.
+Here’s an example--maybe you’ve gone to one restaurant enough to have a favorite server that you request each time.
+However, ideally, you should have the same service and experience every time you go to the restaurant, regardless of who your server is.
 Workflows help restaurants run the same way regardless of who’s in the building.